QuarkChain/L2Bridge/lpscript/README.md

 yarn
 ```
 ## Configurations
-You will need to create a .env file with the following configurations:
+You will need to create a .env file in the `L2Bridge/lpscript` folder with the following configurations:
 ```sh
 # the private key of the LP account (without 0x)
 # it is highly suggested to use a *different* LP account for each script running instance